ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

    3. The term of office of a Deputy Site Manager shall expire at the beginning of a new term of a Site Manager.

-   4. The resignation, dismissal, or completion of term of a Deputy Site Manager shall not apply to their status as a Deputy Manager.
+   4. [Repealed]

 13. Officers

-   1. All Cabinet members and Deputy Managers shall be Officers of the Open Computing Facility.
+   1. All Cabinet members shall be Officers of the Open Computing Facility.

 14. Any non-Director member who attends a Board meeting can request to be appointed as a Director at that meeting.
 In that case, they shall be